matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 ## BYOD-UK-BP-MasterScript.ps1 ##

-Triggers the running of all other scripts
+Triggers the running of all other scripts - Work in Progress

 ## AADGroups-Create.ps1 ##